Aljamaine Sterling takes split decision on Petr Yan to unify UFC's bantamweight title

 indisputable. one of a kind.

-Sterling (21-3) got the last laugh petr yano (16-3) and all his critics on Saturday, when he pulled out a razor-close split decision on Yan.
+Sterling (21-3) got the last laugh at Petr Yan (16-3) and all his critics on Saturday as he made a razor-close split decision on Yan.
 The 135-pound title fight, which was supposed to end any dispute left over from the initial meeting between the two in March 2021, was co-titled UFC 273 inside the VyStar Veterans Memorial Arena.

 However, that controversy could not be completely cleared up, as some fought on Yan’s side.
 Two judges had 48-47 for Sterling, while the third had 48-47 for Yan.
 Sterling, who won the belt in 2021 when Yan was disqualified for an illegal knee, looked like the Jacksonville crowd opposed the decision.